ZaneDubya/MedievaLandsPublic/README.md

 * I also expect it will need a rigorous bug testing period after release.

 CommunityKit is written in C#.
-* As of January 1, 2019, CommunityKit is 81,149 lines of code.
+* As of January 4, 2019, CommunityKit is 81,550 lines of code.
+  * The Server is 40,119 lines of code.
+  * The Client is 35,609 lines of code.
+  * The Shared Codebase is 5,822 lines of code.
 * The server runs on .NET Core 2.0.
 * The client runs on the XNA platform, portable to MonoGame/FNA for cross-platform releases.